bragov4ik/the-swarm/README.md

 Right now does not use proper consensus, however the consensus can be easily integrated into the system through the defined API when implemented (see `consensus` module).

 Project was written in the scope of 2022 summer internship in Innopolis University.
-Schedule and linke reports can be found [here](https://hackmd.io/H1iKRHrdTiCnZi7QLK0wrw).
+Schedule and linked reports can be found [here](https://hackmd.io/H1iKRHrdTiCnZi7QLK0wrw).

 ## Launch instructions
 All nodes should be instide LAN, since local area automatic peer discovery is used (with the help of MDNS component of libp2p library).